Professional Certification Handbook

 - Know your TEA ID#.
 If you do not know your TEA ID#, you may submit a request to retrieve it through the TEA Helpdesk.

-- Log into ePortfolio, and create an application for approval to test.
+- Go to ePortfolio and log in.
+Create an application for approval to test.
 If a Practice Exam or Plan of Study is required, upload documentation to the application for Test Approval.
 Please keep in mind that test approval is a manual process and may take up to 10 business days.
 Test approval cannot be granted over holidays or weekends.

 - Apply for Special Accommodations (optional).
-Please review the Pearson website for testing accommodations.
-Pearson offers accommodations such as separate testing room, extra testing time, or a reader or recorder--among other accommodations--for eligible test takers.
+Please review the Pearson website and/or ETS website (where applicable) for testing accommodations.
+Offerings include, but are not limited to, separate testing room, extra testing time, or a reader or recorder for eligible test takers.

 - If you need to retake a failed exam, complete the online Retake Request Form immediately upon receiving failed exam scores.
 See Retake Request Form.

-An internship is the state-required culminating experience of the Educator Preparation Program for school counselor, reading specialist, principal and superintendent certifications.
-In order to be eligible for internship, a student must meet the following requirements:
+In order to be eligible for Internship, a student must meet the following requirements:

 - passing score on required exam (see previous steps for test approval and registration); and

-- completion of all coursework (or approval from the appropriate Graduate Advisor to take a final course with internship); and
+- completion of all coursework (or approval from the appropriate Graduate Advisor to take a final course with an Internship); and

 - Job Offer from school district; and